 (ii) the quantity of the substance found is consistent with personal use by the suspect and does not provide any grounds to suspect an intention to supply others.

-See .
+See Note 5.

-7. The requirements of this paragraph that apply to the offence described in paragraph 3(c) (retail theft), are that it appears to the officer:
+5. The requirements of this paragraph that apply to the offence described in paragraph 1(c) (retail theft), are that it appears to the officer: